Hotmoka/hotmoka/tutorial/Takamaka.md

 since lists are not random-access data structures and the complexity of the last loop is quadratic in the size of the list.
-This is not a novelty: the same occurs with traditional Java lists (`java.util.LinkedList`, in particular).
+This is not a novelty: the same occurs with most traditional Java lists (`java.util.LinkedList`, in particular).
 But, in Takamaka, code execution costs gas and computational complexity does matter more than in other programming contexts.